emlab-solutions/pyemaps/README.md

     dp.shift #deflection shifts of all of the above ...
 ```
+* Raw dynamic diffraction data (Bloch) is an _numpy_ array of floats with dimension of NxN where N is the detector size input for _generateBloch(...)_ function.
+Each point in the array represent the image intensity.
+Python _matplotlib_ can be used to display the pattern as shown in _pyemaps_ builtin display function _showBloch()_.

 <!--
 In addition to the above and and pyemaps' built-in _matplotlib_ rendering of diffraction pattern, DigitalMicrography (referred as DM here) is another option with its line and circle annotations objects.
 Simply open and execute the python script in DM __dm_diff.py__ in _samples_ directory for example.